The Ultimate Guide to Helping You Learn French

-- “Free online courses and resources” refers to a site where there are free resources to learn how to speak French.
-These could be games, quizzes, exercises, free French lessons online, podcasts etc.
+- “Free online courses and resources” refers to a site where there are free resources to learn to speak French.
+These could be games, quizzes, exercises, French lessons online, podcasts etc.

-The sites here do NOT refer to online french classes nor classes with a French online tutor.
+The sites here do NOT refer to online French classes nor lessons with a French online tutor.
 It is very much “do-it-yourself”.
-There are online French lessons for beginners, intermediate and advanced level learners.
+There are French lessons for beginners, intermediate and advanced level learners.
 That all said, on we go, and well done to everyone in this list!
 You can use the buttons below to find those sites that apply the best for what you are looking for.